civiccc/react-waypoint/README.md

 in all containers that can scroll, including the window.

-React Waypoint can be used to build features like lazy loading content, infinite scroll, or docking elements to the viewport on scroll.
+React Waypoint can be used to build features like lazy loading content, infinite scroll, scrollspies, or docking elements to the viewport on scroll.

 Inspired by [Waypoints][waypoints], except this little library grooves the [React][react] way.